dwalkerwd7/DailyLIST/README.md

 Variables are managed by [Varlock](https://varlock.dev).
 The `package.json` scripts handle loading environment variables automatically — no need to call `npx varlock load` manually.

+Varlock is indeed overkill right now, but it was implemented for possible future usage.

 ## Contributing

 Feel free to fork and submit pull requests.
 I will most likely pull your changes if they're reasonable.